isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-where-do-bed-bugs-hide.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Where Do Bed Bugs Hide? - Identify Bugs
-$12025-05-19T00:00:00+00:00
 categories:
 - Bed Bugs
 - Guide
 - Fleas
 tags: []
 slug: /where-do-bed-bugs-hide/
-$12025-05-19T00:00:00+03:00
 ---

 Bed bugs are tiny insects (1/4 inch in body length) and are a nuisance to humans  their bites are painful and may cause anemia.
 You will mainly find these bloodsuckers in residential or public premises and public places.
 Nevertheless, its challenging to [locate their hideouts](https://extension.psu.edu/biology-habitat-and-management-of-bed-bugs) .
 So, where do bed bugs hide?
-*Simply put, bed bugs hide in mattress seams, wall or floor cracks, bed frames, chair joints, second-hand furniture joints, couches, bedding, clothes seams, ceiling, and clothe shelves.
-Often, bed bugs hide during the day and appear at night when you are asleep. *
+*Simply put, bed bugs hide in mattress seams, wall or floor cracks, bed frames, chair joints, second-hand furniture joints, couches, bedding, clothes seams, ceiling, and clothe shelves.Â  Often, bed bugs hide during the day and appear at night when you are asleep.Â *
 [amazon bestseller="Best Bed Bug Killers" items="2" template="table"]
-## **Details: Where Do Bed Bugs Hide? - Identify Bed Bugs **
+## **Details: Where Do Bed Bugs Hide? - Identify Bed BugsÂ **
 First, here're the
 [signs of bed bugs infestations:](https://pestpolicy.com/can-bed-bugs-live-in-your-skin/) black spot on the bed framework, the bloodstain on the bedding, rusty/dark excrete of bed bugs on the mattress, bed bug shells where they live, must odor of bed bugs scent, and bites on your skin.
 Also, here are the